quillaja/mtcam/NOTES.md

 ## TODO

+Sooner
+- [ ] fallback to some 'default' astro or start/end time if Sun/Moon served is inaccessible
+- [ ] robots.txt ?

+Later
+- [ ] documentation on everything
+- [ ] shutdown scraped on signal (requires change to scheduler to allow tasks to complete)
+- [ ] server to use StaticRoot if available, fallback to embedded
+- [ ] tasks to update mountain timezones
+- [ ] config file watch for changes
+- [ ] cache data served from `/api/data` to improve performance/reduce queries. goroutine to refresh data periodically.

+Done
 - [x] resize image on height, not width (can do either or both.
 0='auto' to maintain aspect ratio)
 - [X] resize image only if bigger than height/width
 - [x] simulate 'click' on info tab when hiding other tabs after user selects a camera
 - [x] fix 1-off error in timelapse counter (thought i did before?)
-- [ ] documentation on everything
-- [ ] shutdown scraped on signal (requires change to scheduler to allow tasks to complete)
-- [ ] server to use StaticRoot if available, fallback to embedded
-- [ ] tasks to update mountain timezones
-- [ ] config file watch for changes
+- [x] limit timespan of request to 2 weeks or do something else sensible to prevent huge 58000 scrape requests
+- [x] css styles for "flashing" tabs when they're first unhidden

 ## Ideas